amber-smalltalk/grunt-init-amber/README.md

 ## Installation
 Install [grunt-init](http://gruntjs.com/project-scaffolding) if you have not already done so.

-Place this template in your `~/.grunt-init/` directory after installing grunt-init.
+Then place the template of this project in your `~/.grunt-init/` directory.

-It is recommended to clone this template with git as follows:
+The recommeded way is to clone it with git as follows:

 ```
-git clone git://github.com/mkroehnert/grunt-init-amber.git ~/.grunt-init/amber
+git clone git://github.com/hhzl/grunt-init-amber.git ~/.grunt-init/amber
 ```

 _Windows users, see [the grunt-init documentation](http://gruntjs.com/project-scaffolding) for the correct directory destination_